moorepants/learn-multibody-dynamics/sympy.rst

 One of the most tedious tasks in formulating equations of motion is the differentiation of complex trigonometric expressions.
 SymPy can calculate derivatives effortlessly.
-The ``diff()`` SymPy function takes an undefined function or an expression and differentiates it with respect to the symbol provided as the second argument:
+The :external:py:func:`~sympy.core.function.diff` SymPy function takes an undefined function or an expression and differentiates it with respect to the symbol provided as the second argument:

 .. jupyter-execute::